SMS Phishing (Smishing) Awareness Overview: Basics, Risks, and Key Facts

 - Unexpected notifications about prizes, deliveries, or account activity

-Common Types and Real-World Examples of Smishing
+Common Types and Real World Examples of Smishing

-Risks and Impact of SMS Phishing Attacks
+Risks and Consequences of SMS Phishing

 Key risks include: